jbossorg/nx3-maven-central-deploy/README.md

 | repository | Nexus repository name.                                                  |

 # Extending nx3-maven-central-deploy by Your Tests and Reports
-nx3-maven-central-deploy was designed with the emphasis of the possibility to enhance checking and reporting capability.
+nx3-maven-central-deploy was designed with the emphasis of the extendability of checking and reporting capability.
 If you want to implement **your own validation(s)**, you can create a plugin, that extends **org.jboss.nexus.validation.checks.CentralValidation** class.
 In order to add your own **reaction** on a failed deployment, implement a capability, that extends **org.jboss.nexus.validation.reporting.TestReportCapability**.

 In both cases nx3-maven-central-deploy will use the dependency injection to add your capability to the process of validation or error reporting based on the parent class you extended.
 You do not need to worry about registering it or similar.
 An example plugins will be added later, so you would be able to easily extend the test/reporting contract with your own logic.